espenfl/t4me/docs/output.rst

 In units of :math:`\mathrm{cm}^3/\mathrm{C}`.
 Consult the documentation in the header of the output file for layout.

-.. warning: NOT YET IMPLEMENTED WHEN FIRST-PRINCIPLE INPUT IS UTILIZED (ONLY FILLED WITH BOGUS DATA).
+.. warning:: NOT YET IMPLEMENTED WHEN FIRST-PRINCIPLE INPUT IS UTILIZED (ONLY FILLED WITH BOGUS DATA).
 ONLY WORKS FOR SPHERICAL BANDS AT THE MOMENT.